plynty/Retirement-Expenses/README.md

 * Interview data: http://www.bls.gov/cex/2014/csxintvw.pdf
 * Diary data: http://www.bls.gov/cex/2014/csxdiary.pdf

-# *How we modified a BLS R Script to fit our Demographic:*
+# *How to Run this Repository:*
-+ Obtain the following files from the BLS website
-  + Interview data -- C:\CE_PUMD\2014\intrvw
-  + Diary data -- C:\CE_PUMD\2014\diary
-  + IntStub2014.txt
 + Install R
 + Clone this repo at https://github.com/plynty/Retirement-Expenses
-+ Edit Integrated Mean and SE.R file
-  + Change the directory to the one you will be using
++ Edit the parameters portion of the plyntyExpenditures.R file
++ Source the plyntyExpenditures.R file

+##### How to edit the parameters in the plyntyExpenditures.R file
-*Assign a variable for the root directory for example,*
++ Assign a variable for the root directory (the location on lyour computer where you cloned this repository)

                                   mydir <- /Users/tndambakuwa/Retirement-Expenses

- *Create income brackets which you intend to use for example,*
++ Create income brackets which you intend to use.*
+  + Always keep -Inf and 0 in your incomeBreakpoints

                                   incomeBreakpoints <- c(-Inf,0,5000,25000,50000,75000,100000,150000,250000)
-+ Create age range for example,
++ Choose the minimum and maximum ages of the age range you wish to get expenditures for.

-                     `maxAge <- 64`
+                                  maxAge <- 64
                                   minAge <- 55
-+ Create boolean that says to exclude retired CUs or not for example,
++ Create boolean that says to exclude retired CUs or not.

                                   excludeRetired <- FALSE

-##### *After this, source the following files:*
+##### *After this, source the plyntyExpenditures.R file:*
-+ Integrated Mean and SE Roll Ups.R
-  + change the directory and the year if necessary
-+ createUCCMap.R

-#### How to plot charts for visualization
-+ Source the file plyntyBarPlot.R
-  + Use the excel sheet to make a graph for comparison or use plotly.

 # **R Script modification Reasoning**
 ##### Integrated Mean and SE.R